Joaopmoliveira/CuranSDK/Curan/website/HumanRobiticsSDK/detailed_tutorials/communication.md

 Asio works based on a very important object, the 'asio::io_context'.
 This object is used to syncronize communcation calls and so much more that I cannot describe all the ways in which is used.

+Usually in this context you have both clients and servers communicating with eachother (in the case of TCP being the underlying protocol).

+## Client

 A typical communication loop will start with the definition of our main function

 ```cpp